rrousselGit/union/README.md

 # Description

-A union is a class that holds a value which can be of different types, and allow manipulating that value in a type-safe way.
+A union is an object that holds a value which can be of different types, and allow manipulating that value in a type-safe way.

-Unions comes in different variants, where the class name "Union" is suffixed by a number (such as [Union2] or [Union3]).
+Unions comes in different variants, where its name "Union" is suffixed by a number (such as [Union2] or [Union3]).
 That number represents the number of different types the value stored can take.

-For example, if a value can be both a `String` and a `int`, that makes two different types.
+For example, if a value can be both a [String] and a [int], that makes two different types.
 We can therefore use [Union2] like so:

 ```dart